Every child has the right to feel safe when participating in arts, cultural, community, sporting and recreation activities.

 You can contact DLGSC’s Child Safeguarding Implementation Unit at email@example.com.

 Please raise any complaints or concerns with the Department of Local Government, Sport and Cultural Industries.

 Raise a complaint or concern

-The DLGSC has engaged KPMG Australia to assist with conducting a holistic governance and culture review (review) of WAIS.
-This review will allow current and former staff and athletes from the past 5 years to share their experiences of the governance
+The DLGSC have engaged KPMG Australia to conduct an Athlete Safeguarding Governance and Culture Review of the Western Australian Institute of Sport (WAIS).
+This review will allow current and former athletes and staff from the past 5 years to share their experiences at WAIS.

 The Royal Commission into Institutional Responses to Child Sexual Abuse (the Royal Commission) was established in January 2013 to examine institutional responses to child abuse.
 In 2017, the Royal Commission made 409 recommendations aimed at preventing abuse from occurring and providing support for survivors of abuse.

 Of the 409 recommendations made by the Royal Commission, 310 are for the State Government to action.
 The findings and recommendations of the Royal Commission are extensive and require careful and thorough consideration.